10up/wp-content-connect/Readme.md

 ) );
 ```

-Currently, querying for multiple post types in WP_Query will not work.
+Currently, querying for multiple post types in WP_Query may not work as expected.
 When using relationship queries, make sure to only have one `post_type` value in WP_Query.

 #### Order By